Calorie Maintenance

 Caloric maintenance is your nutritional zero point.
 Validate it empirically over 2-3 weeks, recalibrate every 2-3 months.
 Master it, and you control your body composition.

 Calories measure the energy provided by food.
-Understanding your calorie needs is the basis of any bodybuilding goal.
+Understanding your caloric needs is the foundation of every fitness goal.